3volutionsAG/rooms-doc/README.md

 # Screenshots
 Any screenshot to illustrate a specific feature has to met the following criteria:
-- Format is JPEG
+- Format is png/jpg
-- Size is 1280x716 px
+- If you clip the whole screen make sure the size is 1280x720 px
 - Try to only show the relevant part and remove any clutter if possible